treetrnk/mini-event-calendar/README.md

 ```php
 include('calendar.php')
 ```
-* Edit cal-variables.php and change variables to desired values.
+* Edit config.php and change variables to desired values.
 Note that some can be left blank.